ibmresilient/resilient-community-apps/fn_siemplify/README.md

 <!--
   List the Key Features of the Integration
 -->
-* Sync SOAR incidents with Siemplify cases
+* Sync SOAR incidents (including notes, artifacts, and attachments) with Siemplify cases
 * Sync Siemplify case close events with SOAR incidents
 * Sync Siemplify case changes with existing SOAR incidents
 * Flexible templates used allowing modification for your environment